Project structure#

 sex characteristics, gender identity and expression, level of

-experience, education, socio-economic status, nationality, personal
+experience, education, socioeconomic status, nationality, personal

 appearance, race, religion, or sexual identity and orientation.